IBM/dnn-object-detection/README.md

 ```

 ## Set up the Raspberry Pi Client
 Now that we have a backend process up and running, we'll set up a device on the same local network as the CCTV cameras.
 The reasoning for this is that continuously pulling multiple video streams would be too demanding on the network bandwidth, and there would likely be latency issues.
 So as an alternative, we'll set up a Raspberry Pi on the same network as the CCTV system, and connect the two devices over the LAN instead.
+Any alternative Linux system should work

 We'll start by installing a few dependencies for our "motion detection" script.
 ```